mrbing47/strx/README.md

 -   The program adds the data to the template brackets based on a predefined flow.
 The function will take it's first argument as the
     **template string** and then either return a function to pass the data or a string if all the templates have received the data.

--   You can escape the brackets by using `{{}}`.

--   The data is passed as normal arguments to the function and all the objects are concated together.
+-   The data is passed as normal arguments to the function, all non object data are added in an array whereas all the objects are combined together.

 -   The indexes are greedy and will grab the data for themselves.
 You can defined same index and keys multiple times.